Beginners Guide: Buying Your First Motorcycle Helmet

 Too Big

-The helmet is too high.
-There is too much space above the rider's eyebrows.
+The helmet sits too high, leaving excessive space above the eyebrows.

 Too Small

-The helmet is too low.
-There is no space above the rider's eyebrows.
+The helmet sits too low, leaving no space above the eyebrows.

-The forehead should be slightly visible with about 2cm of space showing.
+The forehead is slightly visible with about 2cm of space showing.

 When selecting your first motorcycle helmet, an important factor to consider is safety.
 The DOT motorcycle helmet standard is the most widely considered in the United States, and is required for road use in many states.
 However, for more premium protection, seek out helmets that are Snell or ECE certified.